 To find appropriate accommodation in Munich can be very difficult, especially in October when the semester begins and short-time accommodation is booked out due to the Oktoberfest.
-Exchange students from outside Europe can be offered a room by TUM Global, whereas European students have to find something on their own.
-However, the International Center offers helpful tips and links to find accommodation (see their accommodation site for exchange students).
-The TUM Housing Search Assistance has published a booklet Finding a new home in Munich (PDF, 1,2 MB) containing the most important information you need to have when looking for a place to live in Munich.
+The limited number of places in student dormitories available to TUM Global are primarily reserved for participants of the TUMexchange mobility program.
+For exchange students of other mobility programs (e.g. Erasmus), TUM Global cannot guarantee the provision of accommodation.
+However, they can support you with information on how to search the private housing market.
+Please have a look to their accommodation site for exchange students for more details.
+The TUM Housing Search Assistance for degree-seeking students has published a booklet Finding a new home in Munich (PDF, 1,2 MB) containing also the most important information you need to have when looking for a place to live in Munich.

 The Student Union Munich also offers information and advice on accommodation, finances and cultural life, including psychotherapeutic and psychosocial counselling as well as a protection service against sexual abuse and discrimination.